rewardisenough/competitive_programming/fun_problems/tower_of_hanoi/README.md

 We just saw that we can solve problem of n=2 just by using hanoi function with n=1.
 Then, we can also solve n=3 just by using hanoi function with n=2.
 Consequently, hanoi function with n=2 then uses hanoi function with n=1.
 Similar pattern occurs for any number of 'n'.

-One important thing to notice is that when you call hanoi(3,"A","B","C"), inside of that function, hanoi(2,"A","C","B") and hanoi(2,"B","A","C") is called.
+One important thing to notice is that when you call hanoi(3,"A","B","C"), inside of that function, hanoi(2,"A","C","B") and hanoi(2,"B","A","C") are called.
 That's what makes biggest disk moving from A -> C possible.
-It's interesting how the same code for solving n=2 can 'adapt' to solving n=3.
-I'm interested to know how someone came up with this solution.
-Maybe through many observations?
+It's interesting how the same code for solving n=2 can 'adapt' to solving n=3 or any number of n.

 # Closing note
 The purpose of writing this was to show my thought process of understanding the solution to this problem.
 When I initially saw the solution to this problem, I didn't understand it at all.
 So I decided to think about the solution from scratch.
 Through out that thinking process, I was able to understand the little details which was crucial to understanding the solution.